molily/molily.de/_posts/2017-12-21-robust-javascript.md

 As we have learned, all scripts [share the same global scope](#conflicting-scripts).
 Using only few global names helps to avoid conflict.

+Every declared name in JavaScript has a particular scope.
 There are three important types of scope in JavaScript, from big to small:

 1. Global scope
 2. Function scope